mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 It is important to point out that all of the work to bring Jupyter to LibreTexts was done by a group of amazing undergraduate students over the last three years.
-Richard Feltstykket and I mentored the students and couldn't have asked for a better group.
+Richard Feltstykket and I mentored them and couldn't have asked for a better group.
 Overall, we had 12 students work from 2 quarters to a whole year on the project.
-The students developed their teamwork process and onboarded new students every other quarter.
+They developed their teamwork process and onboarded new students every other quarter.
 Many of the the students particpated during the height of the COVID 19 pandemic.
-I have been thoroughly impressed with the students.
+I have been thoroughly impressed with them and their work.
 They came to the project with minimal to no knowledge about the assortment of tools and skills that they needed to solve the presented problems.
 The skillset needed for them to succeed was very broad, from building servers all the way up the stack to frontend Javascript app development.
 The students vacuumed up the knowledge, learned the skills, and it wasn't before long that they all knew way more than their two mentors (which is the agenda of all good mentors).
-As far as I can tell, this has paid off for many of the students.
+As far as I can tell, this has paid off for many of them.
 Some have taken positions doing very similar work to what they did in this project.
 And outside of the work, the students led us through an assortment of online games during our quarterly social breaks.
 I'll have nightmares about Jackbox Trivia Murder Party for some time to come :).
 Without further ado, here is it the team that made all of this magic happen:

 .. list-table::
    :class: table